What to include in your compensation training for managers

 One of the ways you can help your managers confidently discuss pay is to provide training.
 But, what should be included in that training?

-Below are some suggested topics you should include in compensation training for managers.
-Feel free to use this as an outline to develop material that is customized to your organization.
+Below are the suggested topics to include in compensation training for managers.
+Feel free to use this as an outline to develop customized training material for your organization.

-As with any good training, it’s best to set the stage by clearly describing what you hope to achieve with this training.
-By clearly stating your objectives, such as to “share relevant information and tools intended to assist managers who are responsible for making pay decisions” or to “provide you with a basic understanding of compensation to help address employee questions and the tools you need to have consistent, comfortable conversations.”
-Providing this upfront will also allow the training participants to get in the right mindset.
+As with any good training, it’s best to set the stage by clearly describing what you hope to achieve.
+By clearly stating your objectives, such as “to give you the tools and answers you need to speak with your individual employees about pay” or “to provide you with a basic understanding of compensation to help have consistent, comfortable conversations.”
+If you state your objective upfront, you’re helping your trainees adopt the right mindset.

-At some point in the training, you will want to delineate what you expect of the training participants, both in the session and also going forward.
-There are things you can expect them to retain and communicate to employees themselves, but also things that you’d rather they bring in an HR representative for and not address on their own.
-Typically, you’d also address what role managers play in determining pay, which would, of course, depend on the process at your company.
+At some point in the training, you will want to clearly state what you expect of the training participants, both in the session and going forward.
+Be specific about what they are responsible for going forward and when they will need to engage their HR representative for support.
+In this training, you’ll also want to be clear about the role managers play in determining pay, which would, of course, depend on the process at your company.
+Be transparent about where they have discretion, what the approval process is, and where there are possibilities for an override by either a higher-up manager or HR.

 Your philosophy is the guidepost behind all of your compensation decisions.
-If your organization doesn’t have a compensation philosophy yet, then check out this article first.
-When explaining your compensation philosophy make sure you address things like
+When explaining your compensation philosophy make sure you address things like:

 - the segmentation of the workforce